fable-compiler/Fable/docs/testing.md

 This somehow breaks the _unopinionated_ rule, but as a way to share cross-platform code a feature has been introduced to compile [NUnit](http://www.nunit.org) tests to [Mocha](https://mochajs.org).
 This is used for Fable own tests.
 To compile and run them, type:

 ```
-> build.cmd MochaTest   // on windows
+build.cmd MochaTest   // on windows
-$ ./build.sh MochaTest  // on unix
+./build.sh MochaTest  // on unix

-npm run test
 ```

-To debug the generated JS code, run the command below instead and **attach** an IDE to the node session.
+To debug the generated JS code, run the command below and **attach** an IDE to the node session.
 If you use Visual Studio Code, you can find detailed instructions [here](https://code.visualstudio.com/docs/editor/debugging).

 ```
 npm run test-debug